 Basic fundamentals for the beginner including stance, hold, draw, aim, and release.
 Three hours of lab.
+Course may be repeated for credit.

 HPE 102: Intermediate Archery

 Prerequisite: HPE 101.
 Designed for the archer who wishes to pursue field archery.
 Basic skills will be reviewed, additional skills will be introduced and field experience will be emphasized.
 Three hours of lab.
+Course may be repeated for credit.